Every Friday evening after the Mysore practice

 At this point, it is important to engage without evaluation and without attachment, to accept one’s and his thoughts as they are at the moment and simply to practice concentration.
 Through this effort alone, you will be able to feel the positive effects of coming to rest.

-Continuous practice allows more and more frequent moments of immersion
+Steady practice allows more and more frequent moments of immersion

 With the exercise, your thoughts will become flatter and flatter.
 In other words, they will continue to lash out at you all the time, but you will no longer immerse yourself so deeply in them – you will no longer be able to take them so hard, but will be able to accept them and let them pass by again.